-When transacting through interdealer brokers, prices should be expressed in terms of forward value premium.
+When dealing through brokers prices should be expressed in terms of spot value premium and not option implied volatility.

-Broker prices will reflect the Customary Market Parcel as defined in 3.4. of the Conventions, and specifically that any deviation from this is to be indicated when a quote is sought (refer 3.4.3.
-Other).
 All prices quoted to brokers should be basis a price in the underlying asset with the exchange of delta hedge.
 The size and type of the delta hedge should be agreed prior to the time of dealing.